Joe-Hendley/go-acme-discount-engine/readme.md

 Sadly, he isn’t very good at clean code.
 He is now living an assumed identity with a false beard.​

-Your task is to clean this code up.
+Your task is to clean this code up, following the restrictions contained in rules.md.